-9am - Friday 22nd March 2024
+9am - Friday 4th April 2025

-On Friday 22nd we will start the process of allocating FOUR of your chosen subjects.
-For many of you it will be your top four, but this can not be guaranteed, so YOU MUST BEWILLING TO STUDY ANY OF THE SIX SUBJECTS YOU PUT DOWN.
-If you hand your form in late, you are less likely to get your top choices as we start the allocating process on Friday 22nd.
-You will be advised of your choices in June / July, once the timetable has been written.
-If we cannot make any of your choices fit, you will be spoken to by Mrs Burman, Mrs Percival or Miss Bird before then.
+On Friday 4th April we will start the process of allocating 4 of your chosen subjects.
+It cannot be guaranteed that it will definitely be your top 4, so YOU MUST BE WILLING TO STUDY ANY OF THE 6 SUBJECTS YOU PUT DOWN.
+If you hand your form in late, you are less likely to get your top choices.
+You will be advised of your choices in June/July, once the timetable has been written.
+If we cannot make any of your choices fit, you will be spoken to by Mr Ratcliffe, Mrs Percival or Miss Bird before then.